 These requirements are valid for all suppliers of HARMAN who deliver production material that will directly impact the quality of HARMAN final product.
-These guidelines are valid for all HARMAN locations, worldwide.
+These guidelines are valid for HARMAN Connected Car and HARMAN Car Audio and the respective HARMAN locations, worldwide.

 NOTE: In this document, HARMAN International will be referred to simply as HARMAN.